Railway electrification: Network effect

 Network effects are a large factor with electrification.
 When converting lines to electric, the connections with other lines must be considered.
 Some electrifications have subsequently been removed because of the through traffic to non-electrified lines.
 If through traffic is to have any benefit, time-consuming engine switches must occur to make such connections or expensive dual mode engines must be used.
 This is mostly an issue for long-distance trips, but many lines come to be dominated by through traffic from long-haul freight trains (usually running coal, ore, or containers to or from ports).
 In theory, these trains could enjoy dramatic savings through electrification, but it can be too costly to extend electrification to isolated areas, and unless an entire network is electrified, companies often find that they need to continue use of diesel trains even if sections are electrified.
 The increasing demand for container traffic, which is more efficient when utilizing the double-stack car, also has network effect issues with existing electrifications due to insufficient clearance of overhead electrical lines for these trains, but electrification can be built or modified to have sufficient clearance, at additional cost.

 A problem specifically related to electrified lines are gaps in the electrification.
 Electric vehicles, especially locomotives, lose power when traversing gaps in the supply, such as phase change gaps in overhead systems, and gaps over points in third rail systems.
 These become a nuisance if the locomotive stops with its collector on a dead gap, in which case there is no power to restart.
-Power gaps can be overcome by on-board batteries or motor-flywheel-generator systems.
+This is less of a problem in trains consisting of two or more multiple units coupled together, since in that case if the train stops with one collector in a dead gap, another multiple unit can push or pull the disconnected unit until it can again draw power.
+The same applies to the kind of push-pull trains which have a locomotive at each end.
+Power gaps can be overcome in single-collector trains by on-board batteries or motor-flywheel-generator systems.

 In 2014, progress is being made in the use of large capacitors to power electric vehicles between stations, and so avoid the need for overhead wires between those stations.